 }

 });The API uses a "streaming" model—you process elements as they're encountered, which is memory-efficient for large class files.
-It's also designed for transformation: you receive elements and can modify, remove, or add new ones as you build the output.
+It's designed for transformation: you receive elements and can modify, remove, or add new ones as you build the output.

-Every Java object has a header containing three things: a mark word for locking and garbage collection metadata, a class pointer identifying the object's type, and optionally an array length for array objects.
+Compact Object Headers (JEP 450), currently experimental in Java 24, reduces object header size from 96-128 bits to 64 bits on 64-bit JVMs.
+Every Java object has a header containing a mark word for locking and garbage collection metadata, a class pointer identifying the object's type, and optionally an array length for array objects.

 In standard HotSpot on 64-bit JVMs, the mark word is 64 bits and the class pointer is 32 bits (compressed by default), totaling 96 bits or 12 bytes minimum.
 Compact headers compress this to 64 bits total by reducing the class pointer from 32 bits to 22 bits and reorganizing the mark word.
 This limits the number of unique classes to about 4 million—plenty for virtually any application—while saving 4-8 bytes per object.

 // Consider an application with millions of small objects